Inglewood Criminal Defense and DUI Attorney: 310-527-4100

-Inglewood Criminal Court is located in central west Los Angeles County and hears criminal cases ranging from simple traffic matters, DUI, prostitution misdemeanors all the way up to felony drug cases, violent assault cases and robbery murder allegations.
+The city of Inglewood is located in the Southbay portion of the county.
+The town was one of the earliest settlements in the area and was known for its natural springs which supported many ranches and herds of cattle in the early days of California's statehood.
+The Inglewood Criminal Court is located in central west district and hears a diverse range of cases ranging from simple traffic matters, DUI, prostitution misdemeanors all the way up to felony drug cases, violent assault cases and robbery murder allegations.
 Inglewood Criminal Defense Attorney Matthew Ruff has defended hundreds of good folks charged with oftentimes baseless criminal charges.
 Among the more common reasons the lawyer is called is due to DUI, drunk driving, drug possession, felony crimes, and a litany of other public offenses too long to mention.
 The initial Court contact can very often be very scary and frightening, especially for people who have never been arrested in the past.
 This is where an attorney comes in.
 The lawyer can appear in Court and speak on behalf of the defendant, most Judges and D.A's will be more receptive to having a Licensed Counselor at law speak and give legal reasons and arguments that mitigate and nullify the assertions made by dishonest cops and governmental investigators bent on convicting those who may in fact be innocent of the offense.

 The Court in Inglewood serves the cities of Lennox, Hawthorne, some parts of El Segundo and the county islands of west Los Angeles County.
 Inglewood Criminal Defense Lawyer Matthew Ruff has made hundreds of appearances for his clients in this Court.
 Some recent examples of his cases are as follows: